About the Labyrinth:

 Nestled in the woods, just past Edna’s point and not far from the lake, you will find the Pilgrim Lodge Labyrinth.
 It is an 8-course labyrinth on a cruciform pattern, meaning there are four quarters.
 The paths are almost four feet wide, so there is room for people to pass.
 The field stones that mark the way are taken from the cabin chimneys that had to be torn down.
 The rough rubble from those same chimneys lies below the ground as fill.
 In total, about 100 tons of material was moved, much by wheel barrow through the woods.
 The labyrinth is 84 feet in diameter.
 By the time you walk from the entrance to the center, you have walked about a quarter mile.
 As you enter the labyrinth, and again as you enter the center, you are facing east.
 It was sighted in on the spring equinox, by the sunset, which was due west.

 As you enter the center, you are facing a stone seat at the opposite (east) side.
-There are 7 benches around the right side and 7 benches around the left, each with the compass routed into the tops of the benches.
-The benches are made from half-logs from a tree cut down on the site.
+There are new wooden benches (built 2017) around the center, and a couple outside the labyrinth, for personal and group reflection.
 At five points where the path doubles back are planted large boulders.
 These stones are probably one to two tons each.
 You can see some of them in the picture.
 As you stand in the center of the labyrinth you will find that the large boulders create two axis: North/South and East/West

 The labyrinth is situated in a kind of sloping bowl between granite outcrops, set about 100 feet back from the lake.
 The space between those outcrops dictated the size of the labyrinth.
 The center is about a quarter of the total width, which is typical of labyrinths.
 The actual center is set so that four big trees fall in the second ring out, and then the benches make up the first ring.
 A lot of other trees are left, some of which fall on a border between paths, and some of which are right in the middle of a path so you have to go around them.